Mainframe-Renewal-Project/sear-docs/interfaces/python/group.md

 ### Creating a new RACF group

-The sample below creates a group called "SYSPROG" with the gid a of 6667.
+The sample below creates a group called `SYSPROG` with the gid a of 6667.

 ```python